 3.2.1 Fitting and sensitivity

-Fitting the Uniforc model to phenological data from Quebec and New Brunswick resulted in the parameter values: b = -1.32, c = 7.14 °C, t0 = 87 (March 28th), and F* = 18.6 (RMSE = 12.6).

-We analyzed the residuals of the fitting of the balsam fir model in order to check its quality.
-The residuals follow a Normal distribution centred on 0 (Fig. 4A).
+Fitting the Uniforc model to phenological data from Quebec and New Brunswick resulted in the parameter values: b = -1.32, c = 7.14 °C, t0 = 87 (March 28th), and F* = 18.6 (RMSE = 12.6).The residuals of this fitting follow a Normal distribution centred on 0 (Fig. 4A).
 There is no obvious pattern for the residuals across latitude in the range of our study (Fig. 4B).

-In order to test the accuracy of both insect and tree models, we compared predicted budburst and emergence date with available data for budburst and emergence dates for two years (2013, 2014) in two sites in Quebec (Pureswaran, Neau, et al., 2019).
-Measured budburst occurred between day 136 (May 16th) and day 168 (June 17th), in 2013, and between day 149 (May 29th) and day 166 (June 15th), in 2014.
-The model predicts a median budburst on day 147 (May 27th) in 2013, and day 148 (May 28th) in 2014.
-For the insect, the emergence peak occurred on day 129 (May 9th) in 2013, and on day 143 (May 23th) in 2014.
-The model predicts a median emergence on day 140 (May 20th) in 2013, and day 141 (May 21th) in 2014.
+In order to test the accuracy of both insect and tree models, we compared predicted budburst and emergence date with available data for two years (2013, 2014) in two sites in Quebec (Pureswaran, Neau, et al., 2019).
+Measured budburst occurred between May 16th and June 17th, in 2013, and between May 29th and June 15th, in 2014.
+The model predicts a median budburst on May 27th in 2013, and May 28th in 2014.
+For the insect, the emergence peak occurred on May 9th in 2013, and on May 23th in 2014.
+The model predicts a median emergence on May 20th in 2013, and May 21th in 2014.
 Hence, the accuracy of both models is satisfactory.

-Our analysis shows that the budworm model is sensitive to most parameters (Fig. 4C).
+The budworm model is sensitive to most parameters (Fig. 4C).
 The only exception is xm (the maximal temperature) since very high temperatures are rare during late winter and spring, and to a certain extent β1.
 Increasing parameters β2, β4, and xb (minimal temperature) delays emergence, while increasing β3 strongly advances phenology.
 The tree model is most sensitive to parameters t0 (when the tree starts accumulating heat) and b (which drives the speed of accumulation).
 An increase in t0 postpones phenology, while an increase in b advances it (Fig. 4D).

 3.2.2 Spruce budworm – balsam fir system across latitude

 Both emergence (Fig. 5A) and budburst (Fig. 5B) occur later at higher latitudes, although some discrepancies may occur due to altitude.
 However, insects and trees are not affected by temperatures in the same way.
-Hence, the mismatch between both events varies across latitude (Fig. 5C).
+Hence, the mismatch between both species varies across latitude (Fig. 5C).
 At lower latitudes, emergence is expected to occur 5 to 10 days before budburst.
 Hence, the whole larval population may have time to emerge before budburst occurs, which allows larvae to benefit from an important source of nutrients.
 At higher latitudes, emergence may sometimes occur before budburst and sometimes after.
-In brief, insects should be more adapted to their host phenology at lower latitude than at higher latitudes, where larvae may experience some years with harsher conditions than others.
+In brief, insects should be more adapted to their host phenology at lower than at higher latitudes.

 3.2.3 Predicted trends according to warming scenarios

 Across all scenarios, emergence and budburst are expected to occur earlier when temperatures increase.
-There is still a latitudinal pattern.
 Warmer scenarios lead to an increase of variance, more than a real shift in date compared to less warm scenarios.
 Insects and trees react differently to temperature increase.
 Balsam fir shows a difference between northern and southern sites of 10 days on average.
 This difference stays approximately the same in case of warmer temperatures (i.e., budburst date is shifted similarly across latitude, see Fig. 5A).
-On the other hand, emergence of SBW is expected to shift differently across latitude (about 15 days compared to 10 nowadays, see Fig. 5B).
+By contrast, emergence of SBW is expected to shift differently across latitude (about 15 days difference compared to 10 nowadays, see Fig. 5B).